 In 2020, Fitbit announced several updates to existing products and even launched new hardware.
 One of the most interesting new wearables was the Fitbit Sense, and that means we're diving into our official Fitbit Sense review.
 It's hard to believe that the Fitbit Ionic — Fitbit's first actual smartwatch — was released over three years ago.
-Fitbit's come a long way in that short amount of time, finding ways to refine its hardware design, FitbitOS operating system, and create a compelling narrative as to why you should have a Fitbit watch on your wrist instead of a Galaxy Watch, something with Wear OS, or an Apple Watch if you're an iPhone owner.
+Fitbit's come a long way in that short amount of time, finding new ways to refine its hardware design, FitbitOS operating system, and create a compelling narrative as to why you should have a Fitbit watch on your wrist instead of a Galaxy Watch, something with Wear OS, or an Apple Watch if you're an iPhone owner.

 The Sense is easily the most ambitious product Fitbit has released to date, and when everything works together as intended, the experience can be quite impressive.
 That said, I can't help but wish more time was spent fixing software bugs and performance issues before Fitbit decided to chart this new path it's now headed on.